 Eligibility for Summer Study Abroad

 Check each program deadline to ensure you apply on time, as they may vary.
-You also need to abide by the clearance deadline set by the Center for Undergraduate Global Engagement.

 Other Summer Opportunities

 Study abroad is only one option for summer opportunities.
 Review the resources below for additional information: